Application Guide

 🏢 About American Musicological Society Inc.

 The American Musicological Society Inc. is the leading organization dedicated to musicological scholarship, publishing the prestigious Journal of the American Musicological Society (JAMS).
-Working here offers the unique opportunity to contribute directly to advancing academic discourse in musicology while being part of a respected institution that shapes the field.
-This remote position allows you to engage with cutting-edge research while supporting the scholarly community from anywhere in the US.
+Working here means contributing to the highest standards of academic music research while being part of a remote team that values scholarly rigor.
+This is an opportunity to support the dissemination of cutting-edge musicology research that shapes the field globally.

 About This Role

-As the JAMS Editorial Assistant, you'll manage the entire submission pipeline using Scholastica, coordinate communication between authors, reviewers, and editors, and ensure the accuracy of all published content through meticulous fact-checking and citation verification.
-This role is impactful because you'll be the operational backbone ensuring the journal maintains its scholarly rigor and timely publication schedule, directly supporting the dissemination of important musicological research.
+As the JAMS Editorial Assistant, you'll manage the entire submission pipeline using Scholastica, coordinate communication between authors, reviewers, and editors, and ensure factual and citation accuracy in accepted articles.
+This role is impactful because you'll be the operational backbone ensuring that high-quality musicological scholarship reaches publication efficiently and accurately, directly supporting the journal's reputation for excellence.

 💡 A Day in the Life